robyndahl/GEOL316/PBDB.md

 vegdist(Cenozoic)
 ````

 11. Which two Cenozoic epochs were the least similar?
-What might explain that result?
+12. What might explain that result?

-#### Step 6
+# Part 2: Calculating Stratigraphic Ranges